 “Stop viewing credit as something you can pay back later and start considering it the same as cash.
 Once you start equating credit with the hard cash in your wallet, you start thinking twice about using it.” – Christopher M.

-What are your financial resolutions for 2019?
+What are your financial resolutions for the New Year?
 Tell us in the comments below!